attack-monkey/flat-code-guide/Control-Flow.md

 Conditionals use scenarios.
 When a given scenario is matched, the corresponding function fires.
 Only the first scenario fires in a given pipe.
 Conditionals are often cleaner than ternaries - but require more processing since they are not native.

 In this example, it's easy to match an object against another object.
 Note that the object doesn't have to be completely the same - just that all the parts that it does have, match that of the original object.
+This is known as a pattern match.

 ```javascript